csniico/main-infra/terraform/modules/asg/README.md

 - Supports capacity rebalancing for Spot Instances
 - Customizable metadata options for IMDSv2 compliance
 - Flexible tagging for both ASG and launched instances
+- Support for custom EBS volumes with encryption
+- Conditional resource creation for flexible deployments
+- Integration with multiple availability zones for high availability

 ## Usage